Department of Linguistics

 Notes on Requirements for Graduate Programs

 Graduate programs in speech/language pathology and audiology have undergraduate prerequisites.
 Not having the prerequisites does not prevent a student from being admitted to a program (nor does having the prerequisites ensure admittance).
 Generally, a student starting a graduate program without the prerequisites needs to do undergraduate course work at the beginning of the graduate program.
 Due to the extra expense and time this takes, it is best to incorporate as many prerequisites as possible into the undergraduate curriculum.
 Each graduate program has its own set of prerequisites.
-We recommend that students investigate these prerequisites for graduate programs in which they are interested.
-Here we list some courses that are common prerequisites.
+The department recommends that students investigate these prerequisites for graduate programs in which they are interested.
+Here is a list of courses that are common prerequisites.

 The Speech and Language Science Concentration includes the following requirements that are often prerequisites for graduate programs: LIN 201, 211, 212, 213, 310, 311.

 Many graduate programs require a biology course, as noted above.
 Some also require physics.
-We recommend that students take both biology and physics.
+The department recommends that students take both biology and physics.
 The Science Exploration course for General Education needs to include a lab, but the graduate programs do not require a lab.
 Students could therefore take one of the science courses with a lab and the other without it.

-Many graduate programs require a statistics course (which is also a prerequisite for LIN 490 and meets the Quantitative Reasoning General Education requirement -- see above).
+Many graduate programs require a statistics course (which is also a prerequisite for LIN 490 and meets the Quantitative Reasoning General Education requirement, as noted above).

 Many graduate programs require a psychology course.

 Many graduate programs require 25 hours of observation in a clinic (observing an SLP).
 Students can do these hours on their own or as part of a one- to three-credit independent study (LIN 398).

 Suggested four-year plan for Linguistics Majors, Speech and Language Science Concentration